Ambushed, Pt. 1 - Taylor Circa 74 Amplifier (Mahogany)

 So, what's the final verdict?

 I actually really like this amplifier.
 The sound is clean and attractive and the appearance is elegant.
 Being a recording engineer I am prone to knob twiddling, but the basic collection of controls kind of thwarts that tendency and forces me to simply play.
-Honestly, I never thought I'd play through an amplifier in my living room, but there is an application: as the sun sets and the room colors turn to reds and blues, playing through the amp with a touch of reverb can float you away a bit.
+Honestly, I never thought I'd play through an amplifier in my living room, but there is an application: as the sun sets and the room fills with hues of red and blue, playing through the amp with a touch of reverb can float you away a bit.

 Specifications: